Medial Collateral Ligament Sprain

 Your physiotherapy rehabilitation following knee surgery focuses on restoring full knee motion, strength, power and endurance.
-You'll also require balance, proprioception and agility retraining that is individualised towards your specific sporting or functional needs.
+You’ll also require balance, proprioception and agility retraining to individualise your rehabilitation towards your specific sporting or functional needs.

 Your physiotherapist will guide your return to sport.
-It is highly variable and depends upon on your specific knee ligament injury and the demands of your sport.
+It is highly variable and depends upon on your specific knee ligament injury and the demands of your competition.